lowlighter/metrics/README.md

 ![GitHub Profile Example](/.github/readme/imgs/example_github_profile.png)

 ### 1. Create a GitHub personal token

+Go to `Settings` tab of your account.

-From the `Developer settings` of your account settings, select `Personal access tokens` to create a new token.
+From the `Developer settings`, select `Personal access tokens` to create a new token.

 No additional scopes are needed for basic metrics, but you may have to grant additional scope depending on what features you're planning to use:
 - `public_repo` scope for some plugins